streetcomplete/StreetComplete/OVERLAY_GUIDELINES.md

 Do you have an idea for a new overlay?
 Read this!

-First of all, the same general limitations and guidelines as for quests apply, see the [quest guidelines](QUEST_GUIDELINES.md).
+First of all, the same general limitations and guidelines as for quests apply, see the [quest guidelines](QUEST_GUIDELINES.md) — with the exception of *"💤 No spam"*, *"🤔 No unanswerable quests"* and *"💵 Valuable Surveyors"* which either don't apply, or have lower importance than in quests.
 Additionally, data is only eligible for an overlay if:

 ### Overlay guidelines
 - 🕸️ **Contextual only**: Overlays should only be used to display data that only makes sense in relation to neighbouring data, e.g. data in a network (such as cycleways, speed limits, ...) or data that depends (to a degree) how surrounding data is tagged (such as road smoothness, lit status, ...).